Payment Process & Information

 - University bills for the semester are due August 20 for fall, January 20 for spring, and June 20 for summer.

 - Writing Popular Fiction Program bills are due June 20 for fall and December 20 for spring.

 - Orthodontic Program bills are due June 20 for summer.

-Full-Time, Part-Time, Adult Degree Program & Graduate Program
+Full-Time, Part-Time, Online Bachelor's Degree and Certificate Program & Graduate Program

-- Taking more than 17 credits are charged per credit for each credit in excess of 17 at the rate of one half the cost of a full time credit.
+- Taking more than 18 credits are charged per credit for each credit in excess of 18 at the rate of one-half the cost of a full-time credit.

 Orthodontic Program Students